AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/search-forms.md

   </tr>
   <tr>
    <td>Date Range</td>
-   <td>Search assets created within a specified range for a date property.
+   <td>Search for resources created within a specified range for a date property.
 In the Search panel, you can specify Start and End dates.</td>
    <td>
     <ul>
      <li>Field Label</li>